 Tate is a leading centre for research in visual art, collection care, learning and museum studies

-Opportunities in Tate's Research department include fellowships, research posts, placements and studentships
+Find out about current opportunities in Tate's Research department, including fellowships, research posts, placements and studentships

 Discover how Moore made his sculptures and explore his public status